 - Orographics: air gets pushed up by the terrain, especially mountains.
 The mountains act as a trigger for a variety of cloud types.

-- Weather systems, both at warm and cold fronts.
-This is a large scale event, that can lift a mass of air as a whole over hundreds of square miles.
+- Convergence: weather systems, at both warm and cold fronts can lift a mass of air as a whole over hundreds of square miles.
 Depending on location within a typical system you could get any of the 10 genera.

 An instability is something just waiting to happen, like a ball on top of a hill, or a helium balloon held in a child’s fist.
 The slightest trigger will set it off; nudging the ball, or the kid letting go of the string.
-Clouds result from the Rayleigh-Taylor instability , denser air sinking through a less dense region and vice versa.
-A human-scale example you are probably familiar with is water and oil; if the water (more dense) starts on top of the oil (less dense), it will fall through the oil.
-Water on top is an unstable situation while water on the bottom is stable.
-In the case of cumulus clouds, a parcel of air is warmed by contact with the ground, maybe a hot parking lot, and becomes less dense than the neighboring parcels.
+Clouds result from the Rayleigh-Taylor instability , with denser air sinking through a less dense region and vice versa.
+A familiar human-scale example is water and oil; if the water (more dense) starts on top of the oil (less dense), it will fall through the oil.
+Water on top is an unstable situation, whereas water on the bottom is stable.
+In the case of cumulus clouds, a parcel of air is warmed by contact with the ground — maybe a hot parking lot — and becomes less dense than the neighboring parcels.
 It rises, and continually finds itself less dense than its neighbors, so it keeps going up.
 It cools as it goes (we’ll see why shortly) until the water vapor in the parcel is cool enough to condense into a cloud.
 What happens next… depends.